Ciara Becomes The First To Twerk On Met Gala Red Carpet: ‘History Has Been Made’

 “Ciara took home the award for biggest and best hair look of the night at the 2019 Met Gala.
 Okay, so no actual awards were handed out, but it’s what she deserves for her killer ultra-voluminous afro that shut down the red carpet,” they said praising the “Goodies” songstress.

 In the second outfit, she showed more skin but still was relatively covered with her shoulders, leg, and the sides of her body on display.
-Ciara wore a custom made Peter Dundas emerald green gown which had a fluffy train which followed her to the floor.
+Ciara wore a custom made Peter Dundas emerald green gown, which had a fluffy train that followed her to the floor.
 Her sleeves weren’t attached to the dress but looked super fierce and sparkled with the rest of the garment.

 Khloe Kardashian took to Twitter to express her love for Ciara at the event.